Quantum Metric Corrections to Liouville's Theorem and Chiral Kinetic Theory

 One prototype example with such a nontrivial Berry curvature and quantum metric is a two-level system \cite{Kolodrubetz2017} or a Weyl Hamiltonian for chiral fermions [see Eqs.~(\ref{eq:Gij}) below].
 The effective Lagrangian~\eqref{eq:L}, however, does not rely on the specific origin or the details of the quantum metric, and our argument based on it thus has broad applicability from condensed-matter systems to high-energy and astrophysical systems involving Weyl/Dirac fermions.
 To make the present work self-contained and complete, we shall also provide a path-integral derivation of Eq.~\eqref{eq:L} for chiral fermions later in this Letter, extending the previous derivation of chiral kinetic theory in Ref.~\cite{Stephanov:2012ki}.

 A characteristic of the Lagrangian with quantum metric in Eq.~\eqref{eq:L} is the presence of quadratic terms in $\dot p_i$, which are absent from the conventional theory up to ${\cal O}(\hbar)$ with the Berry connection.
 Dynamical systems involving such terms are not directly suitable for the standard symplectic structure with Poisson brackets, which is usually the basis of the Liouville's theorem in phase space.
 This difficulty can, however, be resolved by applying the Dirac-Bergmann theory of constrained systems~\cite{Dirac1950,Dirac,Bergmann1949}, which is essential, for instance, in the quantization of gauge theories~\cite{Faddeev:1969su}.
-Namely, treating the original phase space as a constrained subspace on an extended whole space, one can obtain the symplectic structure of $\xi^a =(p_i,x_i)$ described by the Dirac brackets, a generalization of the Poisson brackets in constrained systems.
+Namely, treating the original phase space as a constrained subspace on an extended whole space, one can obtain the symplectic structure of $\xi^a =(p_i,x_i)$ described by the Dirac brackets, a generalization of the Poisson brackets in constrained systems ~\footnote{ The usefulness of the Dirac bracket has already been recognized in the seminal work of the kinetic theory with the Berry curvature, Ref.~\cite{Sundaram-Niu}, though not explicitly investigated.}.

 To this end, instead of $L$, we start from

 By treating $\lambda_i$ as Lagrange multipliers, the Euler-Lagrange equations for $p_i$, $x_i$, and $q_i$ are equivalent to Eqs.~\eqref{eq:ELeq}.
 Let us define the generalized coordinates together with their conjugate momenta as